sid2364/chess-training-bot/README.md

 # Chess Training Bot

 A simple chess bot for [lichess.org](https://lichess.org) that plays moves using the lichess opening explorer with the Masters' database.
 Once we're out of book moves, the bot will try to match the opponent's rating so that you always get a fair game, using Stockfish.
+The idea is to have a bot that plays into the same lines every time to practise playing specific openings.

+While using the Masters' database, moves are chosen uniformly randomly from the top 5.
+This allows for some non-determinism in terms of where each game goes, so even within the same lines, slightly different moves will be chosen.
+This is of course barring the fact that the bot will play into the exact starting position, if for example it requires 3 moves to get there, e.g., the Vienna requires e4 e5 Nc3.
+The first 10 moves or 20 ply are played using the opening explorer.

+I found that using the complete Lichess database made for a poor choice for this bot since among the top 5 moves in many opening positions, blunders appear quite frequently (almost too frequently!)

 ## Setup